RAMP-project/RAMP-mobility/README.md

 Then, simply run the "RAMP_run.py" script.
 The console will ask how many profiles (i.e. independent days) need to be simulated, and will provide the results for Italy, based on the default inputs defined in "IT.py".
 To change country, just select another country from the ones available in the "Input files/Europe" folder.
 Some guidance about the meaning of each input parameter is available in the "core.py" file, where the *User* and *Appliance* Python classes are defined and fully commented.

+## Model description

+28 European countries are included: EU27 minus Cyprus and Malta, plus Norway, Switzerland and the UK.

+Four charging strategies are implemented, to simulate different scenarios.

+1. *Uncontrolled*: The base case, where no control over the user behaviour is applied.
+If the charging point is available, the battery is charged immediately at the nominal power, until a user-defined value of SOC<sub>max</sub>.
+2. *Perfect Foresight*: Strategy aiming at quantifying the possibility to implement a Vehicle-to-grid solution.
+If the charging point is available, the car is charged right before the end of the parking, at the nominal power, until the SOC satisfies the needs of the following journey.
+This allows to compute the part of the vehicle's battery available to the system, without affecting the user driving range.
+3. *Night Charge*: First smart charging strategy.
+It aims at shifting the charging events to the night period.
+The car is charged only if the charging point is available and the parking happens during nighttime.
+4. *RES Integration*: Second smart charging method.
+Has the goal of coupling the renewable power generation with the transport sector.
+The car is charged only if the charging point is available and the parking happens during periods when there is excess of renewable power production.
+As this condition is evaluated through the residual load curve, a file containing it should be provided in the folder "Input_data/Residual Load duration curve".

 ## Authors
 The model has been developed by: